weefbellington/screenplay/README.md

 App navigation using Screenplay is very straightforward.
 Begin by creating a `Screenplay.Director`.
 Pass this to the `Screenplay` and create a new `Flow`.
 In order to ensure that the Flow survives configuration changes, these objects should be stored outside of your main Activity.
-One way to do this is by putting them in the Application class:
+One way to do this is by putting them in the Application class (or use a dependency injection library such as [Dagger](http://square.github.io/dagger/))
+:

 ```java
 public class SampleApplication extends Application {